openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.7.4 =
+ - Compatibility tag update for WordPress 6.1.1

+= 1.7.3 =
+ - Use esc_html to escape the ajax response message, to avoid single quotes which will break the code.

+= 1.7.1 =
+ - Add the required column when create a new site, when running under MultiSite environment.

+= 1.7 =
+ - Create the required columns for all sites, when running under MultiSite environment.
+ - Compatibility tag update for WordPress 6.0.1

 = 1.6.1 =
  - Compatibility tag update for WordPress 6.0